lihuencarranza/lihuencarranza/README.md

 🌱 I’m Software Engineering student at the University of Buenos Aires (FIUBA)

-✈️ Currently doing an exchange with the University of Bologna (UNIBO)

 🚀 Looking for job opportunities and new projects